ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrops.md

 ### Authentication
 {: #opsmgmt-vrops-auth}

 User Management for vROps requires VMware Identity Manager (vIDM), which integrates with Active Directory.
-Service accounts are used for application-to-application communication from vRealize Operations Manager to the following adapters with the minimum set of permissions that are required for metric collection and topology mapping:
+Service accounts are used for application-to-application communication from vRealize Operations™ Manager to the following adapters with the minimum set of permissions that are required for metric collection and topology mapping:

 * NSX Manager
 * vCenter
-* vSAN
+* vSAN™

 ## Management Packs
 {: #opsmgmt-vrops-management}